 Caller service does not include general delivery service.
 Customers who use this service pick up their mail at the Post Office call window or loading dock during the time period designated by the postmaster.
-Customers who receive mail for clients may participate in caller service subject to 1.0, Recipient Options, and 2.0, Conditions of Delivery.
+Customers who receive mail for clients may participate in caller service subject to 1.0, and 2.0.
 Agreements between a postmaster and a caller that contravene the standards for caller service or its fees are not valid.